Tanzania Travel Guide

 What do you do to support the local community?

 As one of the very few non-Tanzanian companies that actually operate its own climbs we are closely involved in many aspects of supporting the local community.
-This extends from promoting porter welfare, supporting a local children's charity to being active members of the Leave No Trace and Travellers Against Plastic organisations.
-Our own charity, the Kandoo Foundation has also funded a number of projects in Tanzania to benefit the community. -
+This extends from promoting porter welfare through KPAP, to supporting a local porter's charity, to being active members of the Leave No Trace and Travellers Against Plastic organisations.
+For more information on how we support the local communities in areas we work in visit the 'Our Sustainability' page on our website. -

 Can I climb without porters and guides?

 In a word, NO. The National Park Authority do not allow anyone on the mountain without qualified guides and they mandate strict minimum ratios of guides to clients which roughly work out as 1 guide for every 3 people.
-Porters are actually optional but unless you are super, super-fit and happy to alpine camp for 7 days living on dried food don't begin to think about it.
+Porters are optional but unless you are super-fit and happy to alpine camp for 7 days living on dried food don't begin to think about it.
 We provide 3 porters per client to carry everything you need to have a comfortable enjoyable climb. -

 What vaccinations will I need?